-‘Have’ is used with ‘I’,’ we’, ‘you’ and ‘they’ or plural nouns in present.
+‘Have’ is used with ‘I’,’ we’, ‘you’ and ‘they’ or plural nouns in the present.
 Let’s see how to use ‘have’ in a sentence.

 We can use ‘have’ to explain about-

-- possession of anything in present
+- possession of something in present

 - physical feeling